timolson/cointrader/README.md

 Coin Trader is a Java-based backend engine architecture for algorithmically trading cryptocurrencies.
 It integrates with [timmolter/XChange](https://github.com/timmolter/XChange) for market data and order execution, provides persistence, and provides an event-based ([Esper](http://esper.codehaus.org/)) architecture for backtesting, algorithm design, and live trading.

+## Presentation
+Tim is presenting an introduction to Coin Trader at the San Francisco Bitcoin Devs meetup on June 23rd, 2014 at 20/Mission.
+See http://www.meetup.com/SF-Bitcoin-Devs for more info.

 # Setup
 1. install Java